zladovan/monorepo/README.md

 ### Where are projects defined

-There is file `.circleci/projects.txt` which contains lines with [glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)) pointing to root directories of all supported projects.
+There is file `tools/ci/projects.txt` which contains lines with [glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)) pointing to root directories of all supported projects.

 ### Where are jobs defined

-Jobs are defined in `.circleci/config.yml` as by default when circleci is used.
+Jobs are defined in default location depending on which CI tool you are using.

+  - CircleCI - `.circleci/config.yml`
+  - Bitbucket Pipelines - `bitbucket-pipelines.yml`

 ### How projects are mapped to jobs

-Currently there is a convention used for mapping project to circleci job.
+Currently there is a convention used for mapping project to CI job.
 Job name is resolved from project's directory path as last path component.

 > e.g. project under directory `apps/server` is built by job `server`.